mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 4. In Node-Red, drag an "mqtt in" node onto the palette.
 This begins a new flow but may appear on the same palette as your previous work.
 This node will subscribe to the topic "lightValues" that are being published by the "mqtt out" node from Part 5.
 Connect the "mqtt in" node to a debug node.

 :checkered_flag: Submit a screenshot showing a Node-RED flow receiving the light values from the Argon and publishing JSON strings to MQTT.
-A second flow will be on the Node-RED palette and this flow will subscribe to the values being published by the first flow.
+A second flow will also be on the Node-RED palette and this flow will subscribe to the values being published by the first flow.
 The output of the second flow will appear on the debug pane.
+Name the file "Node-RED3.jpg".

 5. In Node-RED, drag an "InfluxDB out" node onto the palette.
 Use this new node to write data values to InfluxDB.
+See the image below.

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/SecondFlowToSubcribeAndWriteToInfluxDB.png" alt="Two flows in Node-RED" width="800" height="400"/>

 <em>Two Node_RED flows.
 The bottom flow is writing data to InfluxDB</em>

-6. Using InfluxDB, build a simple query in the "Data Explorer", hit the "Submit" button and generate a graph of the light values.
+6. Using InfluxDB, build a simple query in the "Data Explorer", hit the "Submit" button, and generate a graph of the light values.

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonOverBLE_to_NR_to_MQTT_to_NR_to_Influxdb.png" alt="InfluxDB Graph of Light Values" width="800" height="400"/>

 <em>An InfluxDB graph displaying light values from Node-RED</em>

 :checkered_flag: Submit a screenshot showing an InfluxDB gauge receiving the light values from Node-RED.
 Note, this question is asking for a gauge rather than a graph.
+Name the file "InfluxDBGauge.jpg".